goshiphq/goship-cms/content/blog/what-is-partial-truckload-shipping.md

 ---
-keywords: partial truckload shipping, LTL, full truckload
+keywords: partial truckload shipping, less than truckload, full truckload, LTL, FTL
 author: GoShip Admin
 title: What Is Partial Truckload Shipping & When Should You Use It?
 intro: >-